 – Rakiura Track

-The Lake Waikaremoana track is located in the Te Urewera National Park in the east of the North Island.
-The nearest towns are Wairoa (1 hour drive), Gisborne (2 hour drive) and Rotorua (3 hour drive).
-The track is 46km in total and can be walked over 3 – 4 days, it is well formed and marked, suitable for hikers of a moderate fitness and experience.
-The tack follows the shores of Lake Waikaremoana and has large areas of native forest.
-Walk through rainforest, shrub land, wetlands, discover waterfalls and rivers.
-The area has a spiritual connection for the Māori people of New Zealand and is home to the Maori tribe Ngai Tuhoe – the ‘Children of the Mist’.
-It is also home to almost every species of North Island native forest bird, you will hear calls from Tui, Kereru (wood pigeon) and if you are lucky enough at dusk the Kiwi bird.
-There are five Department of Conservation (DOC) huts and several camp sites along the walk, advanced bookings are recommended during the summer seasons.
-The walk is not a circular walk so shuttle buses or private transfers at either end of the track are required.
-Luxury Adventures can organise transfer’s and guides from Rotorua accommodation.
-There are several accommodation options in Rotorua depending on your requirements and budget, we can recommend Koura Lodge, Treetops Lodge & Estate and Wildwood Lodge.
+The Lake Waikaremoana track is located in the Te Urewera National Park in the eastern part of the North Island.
+The nearest towns are Wairoa (1 hour drive), Gisborne (2 hours drive) and Rotorua (3 hours drive).
+The track is 46 km (28.5 mi) in total and can be walked over 3 – 4 days.
+It’s well formed and marked, suitable for hikers of moderate fitness and experience.
+Following the shores of Lake Waikaremoana, the track has large areas of native forest.
+Walk through rainforest, shrub land, wetlands and discover waterfalls and rivers.
+The area also has a spiritual connection for the Māori people of New Zealand and is home to the Maori tribe Ngai Tuhoe.
+The ‘Children of the Mist’.

 Tongariro Northern Circuit